How to request personal records

 First, you need to get permission to view the records.

-- If you’re the member’s personal representative, such as a patient advocate, executor, trustee or guardian, you’ll need to show proof.
-The HIPAA Personal Guidance Chart will tell you what documents you need.
+- If you’re the member’s personal representative, such as a patient advocate, executor, trustee or guardian, you’ll need to show proof and fill out the Request for Release of Member's PHI form (PDF).
+The HIPAA Personal Guidance Chart explains more about the requirements for privacy and security.
 Send them to:

 Blue Cross Blue Shield of Michigan